hillpig/hillpig.github.io/_posts/2020-02-16-english-speaking-2.md

 M: Why?

-W: Because I'm starting at a new company in a couple of days, but I don't really know how to introduce myself to a new group of people.
+W: Because I'm starting at a new company in a couple of days, but I don't really know know to introduce myself to a new group of people.

 M: The first day at a company is nerve-racking, right?